juliangut/docker-phpdev/README.md

 #### XDEBUG_REMOTE_HOST

 Remote server (host) IP to connect to.
-Not used if `XDEBUG_REMOTE_CONNECT_BACK` is activated.

 _Defaults to auto discovered `host's ip`_

 #### XDEBUG_IDE_KEY

-Fixed remote session identifier.
+Fixed remote session identifier. _(Not recommended)_

 _Not set by default_

+#### XDEBUG_REMOTE_AUTOSTART

+Auto start remote debugging. _(Not recommended)_

+_Defaults to `0`_

 ## Volumes

 #### /app

-`/app` volume is the default working directory.
+The default working directory.
 You should mount your project root path in this volume.

 #### /var/log/php

-Logging volume for PHP error log and xDebug's log, trace and profile files.
+Logging volume for PHP and PHP-FPM logs and xDebug log, profile and trace files.

-#### /var/log/php-fpm

-Logging volume for PHP-FPM error log.

 ## Usage